Online Collections at UoB - Objects

 |

-The identity of this elderly man has been lost, though the ring on his right hand suggests that he may have been a humanist scholar.
-It probably originally formed a pair, with an image of his wife to the right.
+The identity of this man has been lost, though he could have been a scholar - the ring on his right hand is set with what may be a classical intaglio gem.
+The portrait probably originally formed a pair, with an image of his wife to the right.
 The man holds a sprig of flowers comprising field gentian, box, rosemary and possibly wild pansy.
-The significance of this detail and the gesture made by the man’s left hand is not known.
+These can symbolise integrity, consistency, love, and thoughtfulness, respectively, appropriate for a marriage portrait.
+Similarly, while the ‘fig’ gesture (mano fica) he makes with his left hand had many possible meanings, these included ‘wishing good luck and fertility’.

 Inscriptions / Translations: Inscriptions, sale stamps & c.:Inscribed lower right: 130